bushan1891/Sky-Dive-Simulator/README.md

 The project is built using Unity
 Operating System :- IOS and Windows

-Source code can be compiled and exicuted on unity
+Source code can be compiled and executed on unity

 Link : https://github.com/bushan1891/Sky-Dive-Simulator